beshu-tech/readonlyrest-docs/kibana.md

 ### Upgrading

-To upgrade to a new version of a ReadonlyREST plugins for Kibana, you should:
+To upgrade to a new version of ReadonlyREST plugin for Kibana, you should:

 * [Unpatch Kibana](./#unpatching-kibana)
 * [Uninstall](kibana.md#uninstalling) the old plugin